olliw42/mLRS-docu/docs/ELRS_RECEIVERS.md

 Note: ELRS receivers that use an ESP32 MCU are under active development.

-## Recommended ELRS Receivers ##
+## Selected ELRS Receivers ##

-The following receivers are recommended as they support >= 100 mW transmit power and have been validated by the mLRS team.
+The following receivers are good choices.
+They support >= 100 mW, are affordable, and have been validated by the mLRS team.

 <table>
   <tbody>